-28. A written notification of commencement must be given to the Department no later than fourteen (14) days prior to the commencement of the activity.
+29. A written notification of commencement must be given to the Department no later than fourteen (14) days before the commencement of the activity.
+Commencement for the purposes of this condition includes site preparation.
 The notice must include a date on which it is anticipated that the activity will commence, as well as a reference number.